 Prize = 3 month premium membership courtesy of Moonbeam13

-Contest element closes on May 5, which gives you just over two months.
+Contest element closes on August 25.
 However you can still submit letters to the folder after the deadline, although not to win.